Ski Touring Skills Course (2 days)

 We’ll spend two full days in the field.
 The first day will be skills focused and include companion rescue practice and a short tour.
 On our second day we’ll set off on a full day tour applying what we’ve learned along the way.
 On this day participants will have opportunities to practice leading the group.

 While we will discuss avalanche risk management and make decisions as a group in avalanche terrain, this course is intended to be paired with an AIARE Level 1 Avalanche Course.
-These courses can be taken in any order – we offer a 20% discount on this course when taken in conjunction with our Level 1.

 - Equipment selection